dereneaton/ipyrad/docs/parameters.rst

 during step 2 filtering is determined by the `phred_Qscore_offset`.
 The default offset is 33, which is equivalent to a minimum qscore of 20.
 Some older data use a qscore offset of 64.
 You can toggle the offset number to change the threshold for low qual bases.
+For example, reducing the offset to 26 is equivalent to a minimum qscore of 13, which is approximately 95% probability of a correct base call.

 Affected steps = 2.
 Example entries to params.txt:

 .. parsed-literal::

     33                 ## [10] default offset of 33, converts to min score=20
-    23                 ## [10] offset reduced by 10, converts to min score=30
+    43                 ## [10] offset increased by 10, converts to min score=30
     64                 ## [10] offset used by older data, converts to min score=20.